anniyanvr/openvidu-android-app/README.md

 **Knonw issues:**

 - Update the project dependencies
-- Fix bug when a remote user is desconnected (the video desn't disappear)
+- Fix bug when a remote user is desconnected (the video doesn't disappear)
 - App user is not publishing audio

 ## What is openvidu-android-app?